The Rise of Remote Healthcare Services

 Home Delivery of Prescription Drugs

 Home delivery of personal medicines is also on the rise, even before COVID-19 restricted access to central medical and pharmacy locations.
-This shift was underlined by Amazon’s $753 million purchase of online prescription drug delivery platform, PillPack in 2018.
+This shift was underlined by Amazon’s $753 million purchase of the online prescription drug delivery platform, PillPack in 2018.
 Two years later, in 2020, Amazon launched Amazon Pharmacy, its online and mobile prescription medication ordering and fulfilment service.11

 In the way we have batteries, clothes hangers, cutlery, phone chargers and cat food delivered via the Amazon app, we can now have a wide array of personal medicines delivered directly to our door, without any need for face-to-face interactions with a pharmacist.
 Amazon’s service even comes with a 24/7 chat portal, where users can chat directly to a pharmacist about their prescriptions via a secure video link.